-Flat Creek, Deep Creek and West watersheds are located in both Ameila and Nottoway Counties in Virginia.
-The Nibbs Creek watershed is located within Amelia County, Virginia.
+Spring Creek, Briery Creek, Bush River, Little Sandy Creek and Saylers Creek watersheds are located in primarily in Prince Edward County in Virginia.
+A small portion of the headwaters of the Saylers Creek watershed is located in Amelia and Nottoway Counties.

 MapTech, Inc. was contracted to develop the E. coli bacteria TMDL for all of the impaired segments in the Appomattox River Basin.
-This TMDL was approved in August 2004 by the USEPA and is posted at www.deq.virginia.gov.
-The first step in developing the implementation plan was to review this TMDL study.
+This T MDL was approved in August 2004 by the USEPA.

+The first step in developing the implementation

+plan was to review this TMDL study.
 The result of the TMDL study was used to determine the water quality goals and associated pollutant reductions that would need to be addressed in the implementation plan.

-In addition to performing analyses of fecal bacteria and E. coli concentrations for the TMDL, a water quality analysis method called Bacteria Source Tracking (BST) was performed on water samples from Flat, Nibbs, Deep and West Creeks.
+In addition to performing analyses of fecal bacteria and E. coli concentrations for the TMDL, a water quality analysis method called Bacteria Source Tracking (BST) was performed on water samples from Spring Creek, Briery Creek, Bush River, Little Sandy Creek and Saylers Creek.
 BST is intended to aid in identifying the sources of fecal contamination in water bodies (i.e., human, pets, livestock, or wildlife).
 The BST results provided insight into the likely sources of fecal contamination and the distribution of fecal bacteria in the creeks.
 Having this information will improve the chances for success in implementing solutions by allowing better targeting of the sources of bacteria in the watersheds.
-Figures 2 - 6 show the load weighted average BST results for Flat Creek, Nibbs Creek, Deep Creek and West Creek respectively.
+Figures 4 - 14 show the load weighted average BST results for Spring Creek, Briery Creek, Bush River, Little Sandy Creek and Saylers Creek respectively.
 These averages were calculated from the 12 monthly samples collected during TMDL The weighting process favors the values that are development. associated with highest E. coli concentrations because those concentrations often exceed the water quality standard and it is more important to know what the dominant sources of bacteria are when E. coli exceeds the water quality standard.
-A summary of the final E. coli allocations for the different sources in the watersheds that resulted from the TMDL study is given in Table 1.
-The correction of straight pipes and failing septic systems are a requirement of the E. coli TMDL.
-In addition, the majority of livestock in all four watersheds will need to be excluded from the creeks.
-Runoff carrying E. coli into the creeks after rain events must also be addressed.
-Reductions to wildlife fecal bacteria will not be addressed in this implementation plan.
-Rather, the objective of this plan is to address those sources of bacteria that can be attributed to human activities including land use and natural resource management.